mixmastamyk/console/readme.rst

     AHORITA!  # ← not styled due to PyPI limits 😉

-When palette objects are combined together as done above, a list of codes to be rendered to is kept on ice until final output as a string.
+When palette objects are combined together as done above, the list of codes to be rendered to is kept on ice until final output as a string.
 Meaning, there won't be redundant escape sequences in the output: